Orangesoft-Development/retry/README.md

 });
 ```

-The same can be done for Sleeper and ExceptionClassifier.
+The same can be done for ExceptionClassifier and Sleeper.